How to Run Steam as Admin in 4 Easy Ways

-- Select the Run as Administrator Context Menu Option
+- Use the Run as Administrator Context Menu Option

 - Select the Run this Program as an Administrator Setting

-- Select the Run as Administrator Shortcut Option
+- Choose the Run as Administrator Shortcut Option

 - Extend Admin Rights to All Steam’s Folders

-1. Select the Run as Administrator Context Menu Option
+1. Use the Run as Administrator Context Menu Option

 Players can select to run Steam as an administrator via its context menu.
 To do so, right-click the Steam shortcut on the desktop and select Run as administrator.